Our Story

 Reading messages from people struggling to afford their supplies was upsetting.
 It motivated me to take action and do something.

-Had a huge blowout this morning and this is my last ostomy bag.
+“Had a huge blowout this morning and this is my last ostomy bag.
 I'll be surprised if it lasts overnight.
 I have baggies and a little tape.
 Guess that's how it'll have to be done until my insurance gets sorted out.
 Depression is hitting me hard.”

-Jessica in New York
+–Jessica in New York

-So in 2017, it began with a simple question.
+So, in 2017, it began with a simple question.

 I understand this initiative doesn't solve the big problems.
-But until we can get more States to pass laws that require all major commercial medical insurance policies to cover the provision of ostomy supplies (like New York did in 2014 and Maryland in 2015), this is how we will pay it forward.
+But until we can get more States to pass laws requiring all major commercial medical insurance policies to cover the provision of ostomy supplies (like New York did in 2014 and Maryland in 2015), this is how we will pay it forward.

 When you hear firsthand the impact Kindred Box has made in someone’s life, it's the best feeling in the world.